Direct solution of linearized phonon Boltzmann equation¶

 For larger systems, diagonalization of collision matrix takes longest time and requires large memory space.
 Phono3py relies on LAPACK for the diagonalization and so the performance is dependent on the choice of the diagonalization solver.

-may be well reduced and the calculation can finish in a realistic
+well reduced and the calculation can finish in a realistic time.
+Currently

-them.
-Multithreaded OpenBLAS is installed by conda and can be used via
+is used through them.
+Multithreaded OpenBLAS is installed by conda and can be

 LAPACKE in phono3py with appropriate setting in setup.py